heckhardt/mde-encoding-eval/README.md

   - `NOPDataStore` is a no-op implementation used during warmup
   - `PGDataStore` is backed by the (preconfigured) PostgreSQL database
 - The `termination` package houses the termination condition implementation of reaching a hypervolume steady-state/plateau
-- Utilities for serializing algorithm configurations as JSON are located in within the `util` package
+- Utilities for serializing algorithm configurations as JSON are located within the `util` package
 - The MOEA Framework-specific variable implementations for the EMF models as well as the IntArray representation can be found in the `variable` package

 Finally, the `generator.KnapsackGenerator` class is a standalone application to generate knapsack problem instances as per Michalewicz and Arabas[^1].